sziliotti/nifi-samples/README.md

 # Apache NiFi Samples
-The objetive of this project is show some examples in [Apache NiFi](https://nifi.apache.org/).
+The objetive of this project is show some examples of data ingestion using [Apache NiFi](https://nifi.apache.org/).
 Apache NiFi supports powerful and scalable directed graphs of data routing, transformation, and system mediation logic.

-The descriptions of samples will be detailed in the sections below.
+The descriptions of samples are detailed in the sections below.

 ## Prerequisites
-Experienced Linux user, knowledge in Java, containers, Big Data and that you have ansible, vagrant and virtualbox installed on your machine.
+Experienced Linux user, knowledge in Java, containers, Big Data concept and tools, and that you have Ansible, Vagrant and Virtualbox installed on your machine.

 ### Installed on your desktop
 * macOS High Sierra (v10.13.6) (My host Operating System)